Have you been solar curious but not known how to make it work for you?

 - Does solar really make an impact on climate change?

 Solar can be confusing and yet it’s a critical piece of the puzzle for addressing climate change.
-On April 21, we hosted a Explore Virtual Panel featuring three expert panelists who discussed different ways to incorporate solar into your energy use and how it can positively impact our environment.
+On April 21, we hosted an Explore Solar Virtual Panel featuring three expert panelists who discussed different ways to incorporate solar into your energy use and how it can positively impact our environment.
 You can check out the recording here.

 The Expert Panelists included: